Marmora, New Jersey residents cleaning up, some still without power after tornado

 "It came right down the road, made a right, demolished everything in its path from here to there.
 You'll drive around here and see homes that weren't hit at all," said Andrea Freda of Marmora whose home sustained minor damage.
 She was organizing her belongings that had been in her shed which was blown apart.

-Miraculously, there were no reported injuries, but several homes here were knocked off their foundations.
+Miraculously, there were no reported injuries, but several homes were knocked off their foundations.

 Drone 6 flew over the community where sheds were knocked over, roofs were damaged, and siding and other debris scattered around the neighborhood.